python-ellar/ellar-cli/README.md

 ```

 ## Usage
-To verify ellar-cli is working, run the command belove
+To verify ellar-cli is working, run the command below
 ```shell
 ellar --help
 ```
-Above command should output this:
+The above command should output this:
 ```
 Usage: Ellar, Python Web framework [OPTIONS] COMMAND [ARGS]...